‘Bachelor In Paradise’ Ashley Iaconetti & Jared Haibon Give Details On Their Rose-Filled, Movie-Themed Wedding

 Bachelor in Paradise stars Ashley Iaconetti and Jared Haibon won’t have a TV wedding, but it sounds like it will be made for the movies.
 The ABC lovebirds will include a special tribute to the rose-filled reality show that brought them together when they exchange vows in Rhode Island later this year.

-Iaconetti, who competed on Chris Soules’ season of The Bachelor in 2015 and went on to cry many tears on two seasons of Bachelor in Paradise and The Bachelor: Winter Games told Us Weekly there will be roses all over the place at her wedding.
+Iaconetti, who competed on Chris Soules’ season of The Bachelor in 2015 and went on to cry many tears on two seasons of Bachelor in Paradise and The Bachelor: Winter Games, told Us Weekly there will be roses all over the place at her wedding.

 “There will be roses here and there.
 I think there’s going to be one prominent rose that we have an idea for.”

 But the rose theme won’t just be a play on The Bachelor.
 Ashley Iaconetti hinted that the couple will pay tribute to famous movie Rose, Kate Winslet’s character Rose Dewitt Bukater, from the 1997 Oscar-winning movie Titanic.
 In a completely opposite movie move, Iaconetti and Haibon plan to incorporate elements from 1989’s When Harry Met Sally into their wedding celebration as well, just in time for the 30th anniversary of the Billy Crystal/Meg Ryan romantic-comedy film.
-Let’s just hope it’s not that famous Katz’ Delicatessen scene.
+Let’s just hope it’s not that famous Katz’s Delicatessen scene.

 View this post on Instagram